mjz-smu/codelab_instructions/README.md

 Visualization tools help you to summarize large sets of result data into understandable charts, and tables.

-**PerfKit Explorer (PKE)** is an open-source companion tool for PerfKit Benchmarker.
-PKE is a service and web frontend for composing queries and dashboards.

-With PKE, you can preload dashboards, queries, and views of your data to help you identify critical insights in your performance data.
-PKE allows you to describe dashboards and queries in files that can be part of your change control processes.

-PKE operates as an App Engine application in your project.

-**Note**: this procedure generates an **default** App Engine application, also called a **default** service.
-If you already have a **default** application, this procedure will replace it as a new version of the default service.
-Consider a new, empty project if this is a problem.
+**Datastudio** is a Google tool for data visualization.
+It can dynamically pull and display data from BiqQuery as well as many other data sources.

+With Datastudio, you can copy an existing sample dashboard, and edit it to fit our needs or create one from scratch.
+You can attach it to your datasource (the BiqQuery tables where your PKB results are stored) and use it to view your data and help identify critical insights into your performance data.
+Datastudio maintains a complete version history in much the same way that Google Docs does.

+#TODO Add an example dashboard to look at and copy

 ### Review a running demo instance of PKE